 The policy will include a cross liability clause.

-Any qualification / exception for property that is not owned by the Supplier but which is under its control, possession and supervision – will be cancelled [in relation to a Supplier that performs on prem implementation as a decentralized system (separate for each hospital) only].
+Removed.

-Any qualification / exception in relation to property referring to the property of the State of Israel, the supplier or any person in the service thereof who are working or who worked on it directly will be cancelled [in relation to a Supplier that performs on prem implementation as a decentralized system (separate for each hospital) only].
+Removed.

 The insurance will be expanded to indemnify the State of Israel – the Ministry of Health, should they be considered as responsible for acts and/or omissions of the Supplier and/or the representation office and any persons acting on their behalf.

 Combined professional liability and product liability insurance [relevant to the Supplier (whether registered in Israel or not registered in Israel and/or the Representation Office]